ckan/ckanext-showcase/README.rst

 The extension contains a custom build of CKEditor to allow using a WYSIWYG editor to write the content of the showcase.
-I has been built using `webpack` and the repository contains all the files needed to edit and customize it if needed::
+It has been built using `webpack` and the repository contains all the files needed to edit and customize it if needed::

     npm install